 We do two simple flexor stretches throughout our workout.
-The first one I learned from strength coach Dan John, the hip flexor pulse stretch.
+The first one I learned from strength coach Dan John, and it is the hip flexor pulse stretch.
 Get into a lunge position with the back knee on the floor directly under the hip.
 The front knee and hip should be 90 degrees.
-Place the athlete's hands on his glutes and gently have him push his pelvis forward while keeping his torso still.
+Place the athlete's hands on their glutes and gently have them push their pelvis forward, while keeping their torso still.
 Hold the position and repeat.
-He should feel a great stretch right where the pelvis meets the femur on the front of his down leg.
+They should feel a great stretch right where the pelvis meets the femur on the front of their down leg.
 Perform 10 two-second repetitions on each leg.

 The second stretch is a little more complicated.
-Have the athlete kneel at 45 degrees in front of the box that's 8-12 inches.
-Have him put his inside leg on top of the box pointing directly forward while keeping the rest of his body at 45 degrees.
-Again, have the athlete gently move his pelvis forward while keeping his torso still.
-If necessary the athlete can place his hands on the up knee for balance.
-If the athlete can't feel a great stretch in that position, have him raise his hands over his head and lean them towards the up knee.
-He should feel a great stretch in the front of the thigh of the knee that's on the ground.
+Have the athlete kneel at 45 degrees in front of a box that is 8-12 inches tall.
+Have them put their inside leg on top of the box pointing directly forward while keeping the rest of their body at 45 degrees.
+Again, have the athlete gently move their pelvis forward while keeping their torso still.
+If necessary the athlete can place their hands on the up knee for balance.
+If the athlete can't feel a great stretch in that position, have them raise their hands over their head and lean themselves toward the up knee.
+They should feel a great stretch in the front of the thigh of the knee that's on the ground.
 Hold that stretch for 15-20 seconds.
 Perform three 15-20 second holds on each leg.

 Trap Bar Deadlift (The Strength Component)